infracost/actions/README.md

 # Infracost GitHub Actions

+👉 We recommend using the [GitHub App](https://www.infracost.io/docs/integrations/github_app/) instead as it has several benefits over GitHub Actions.

 This project provide a GitHub Action and examples for Infracost, so you can see cloud cost estimates for Terraform in pull requests 💰

 <img src=".github/assets/screenshot.png" alt="Example screenshot" />